 Podiatric Physician, DPM

 Podiatric medicine is a growing field with increasing demand as the overall population ages and access to health insurance opens.
-According to the American Association of Colleges of Podiatric Medicine, podiatrists diagnose and treat conditions affecting the lower extremity: foot, ankle and related structures of the leg; utilize x-rays and laboratory tests for diagnostic purposes, prescribe medications, order physical therapy, set fractures and perform surgery.
+According to the American Association of Colleges of Podiatric Medicine, podiatrists diagnose and treat conditions affecting the lower extremity: foot, ankle, and related structures of the leg; utilize x-rays and laboratory tests for diagnostic purposes, prescribe medications, order physical therapy, set fractures and perform surgery.

 NOTE: Pre-podiatric medicine is not a major or a program, and The University of Tampa does not have a podiatric medical school.
-Pre-podiatric medicine is an interest or path students choose that advisors help guide on their journey towards applying to podiatric medical school.
+Pre-podiatric medicine is an interest or path students choose that advisors help guide them on their journey towards applying to podiatric medical school.